Faithful Semitoric Systems

-This paper introduces vertical almost-toric systems, a generalization of semi-toric systems (introduced by \vungoc\ and classified by Pelayo and \vungoc), that provides the language to develop surgeries on almost-toric systems in dimension 4.
-We prove that vertical almost-toric systems are natural building blocks of almost-toric systems.
-Moreover, we show that they enjoy many of the properties that their semi-toric counterparts do.
+\Abstract{This paper consists of two parts.
+The first provides a review of the basic properties of integrable and almost-toric systems, with a particular emphasis on the integral affine structure associated to an integrable system.
+The second part introduces faithful semitoric systems, a~generalization of semitoric systems (introduced by V\~u Ng\d{o}c and classified by Pelayo and V\~u Ng\d{o}c) that provides the language to develop surgeries on almost-toric systems in dimension~4.
+We prove that faithful semitoric systems are natural building blocks of almost-toric systems.
+Moreover, we show that they enjoy many of the properties that their (proper) semitoric counterparts do.}